 The writer, sculptor, fine art, and code-battles continue to this day for nothing more than joy and your attention, if not curiosity.
 Modern humans chip away at their vast capacity for system change by sharing information, exchanging ideas, and dispensing them to others who may also roll them and laugh.
 The second revelation is about the act of discovery upon which all the others rest.
 Have a look.

-Now, please recall my experience with the jet fighter fly over.
+Now, please recall my experience with the jet fighter flyover.
 The display of power like this can raise every hair on your body with awe, terror, and the fear of death.
 I know the fear well because it happened to me a long time ago in a roar that ripped something from my being.
 For me, the fly-over of gratitude recalled that lesson.
 In just those few minutes, I thought how easy it is in this world to turn every bridge and tunnel to rubble along with whatever else a dozen warships could do to destroy NYC.
-Intellectually, this is absurd and very unlikely, but I felt it emotionally as if in a film I’ve already seen.
-The hair on the back of my neck sent me straight into logic models and the theory of change for answers, so I didn’t question it.
+Trust is the fact implied.
+Intellectually, this is absurd and unlikely, but I felt it emotionally as if in a film I’ve already seen.
+The hair on the back of my neck sent me straight into logic models and the theory of change for answers, so I didn’t question the emotion.
 I just started.

-Using code to cope with the unthinkable offers a range of content management systems (CMS) in our minds and places like this in which to share thoughts.
+Using code to cope with the unthinkable offers a range of content management systems (CMS) in our minds and places like this to share thoughts.
 You may recognize the CMS terms.
 Some of the most common are Java, Perl, PHP, Python, among many others.
 As code systems, they represent an accepted, partial existence drifting unseen in the Ctrl+Shift+I background of more familiar titles such as Chrome, Edge, Safari, and Firefox.
 If the browser Netscape sounds familiar, think of the others as tribes sharing a new hunting ground.
 Through these surviving vehicles, the world is laid at your feet.
-You stand on platforms like WordPress, Medium, LinkedIn, Facebook, Twitter, and hundreds of others you use to manage your content, get the attention of others, and perhaps make people curious.
+You stand on platforms like WordPress, Medium, LinkedIn, Facebook, Twitter, and hundreds of others you use to manage your content, get others’ attention, and perhaps make people curious.